har-in-air/ESP32_MULTI_METER/README.md

 If you select `Auto`, samples are first captured with the LO range setting, as this has higher resolution.
 If any sample is off-scale, the averaging process is restarted with HI range configured.

+Do not select the `LO` or `Auto` option if the expected current is high and the DUT cannot tolerate the voltage drop across the 1ohm `LO` current range shunt resistor.

 For any selected option, if the final averaging process used off-scale samples, the current display background  will flash orange as a warning.

 ## Current & Voltage Chart